 8. Avoid debt

-We should create a budget that minimises expenses that could cause high debt.
+We should create a budget that minimizes expenses that could cause high debt.

 9. Schedule your monthly payments